Cryptomines-Network/cryptomines-evm-client/cmd/cryptomines-clef/docs/setup.md

-# Setting up Clef
+# Setting up Cryptomines-Clef

-This document describes how Clef can be used in a more secure manner than executing it from your everyday laptop, in order to ensure that the keys remain safe in the event that your computer should get compromised.
+This document describes how Cryptomines-Clef can be used in a more secure manner than executing it from your everyday laptop, in order to ensure that the keys remain safe in the event that your computer should get compromised.

 ## Qubes OS